 1) Determine If You Eligible to Sit for the CPA Exam in CO

-Colorado CPA Exam Requirements
+Colorado CPA Certification Requirements

 There are several personal requirements that must be met before you can qualify to sit for the CPA exam in Colorado.
 Candidates must have the following.